neolution-ch/Neolution.Extensions.DataSeeding/README.md

 }
 ```

-In the `SeedAsync()` method you can add your data seeding logic.
-The seed will be instantiated by the dependency injection container, so you can use the constructor to inject services, including scoped services.
+Seeds are instantiated by the dependency injection container, so you can inject services in the constructor, including scoped services.

 ## Dependency Management

-### Multi-Dependencies
+### Multiple Dependencies

-Use the `DependsOnTypes` property to specify multiple dependencies:
+Use `DependsOnTypes` to specify multiple dependencies:

 ```csharp
 public Type[] DependsOnTypes => new[] { typeof(TenantSeed), typeof(RoleSeed) };
 ```

-### Single Dependency (Simplified Syntax)
+### Single Dependency

-For seeds that depend on only one other seed, you can use the cleaner `DependsOnType` property:
+For seeds with only one dependency, use `DependsOnType`:

 ```csharp
 public class UserSeed : ISeed